perez247/my-niche/README.md

 `
 {

-  /* Visit https://firebase.google.com/docs/database/security to learn more about security rules. */ "rules": {
+  /* Visit https://firebase.google.com/docs/database/security to learn more about security rules. */

+  "rules": {

     ".read": true,

     ".write": "auth.uid == 'The-desired-user-Id'",

     "users": {

         ".write": "auth.uid == 'The-desired-user-Id'",

         ".read": "auth.uid == 'The-desired-user-Id'",

     }

 }

 `
+This is the first I have done so please do not hesitate to contact me for enquiries
 ## Thank you very much

 [My Personal Site](https://ape-niche.firebaseapp.com/)